UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 ### Shared spaces, often require an application

+#### `/scratch/opendata`

+The opendata space is a read-only space to house data sets and models.
+Current data includes, GTDB, BLAST, Kraken, CheckM2, SingleM, nuScens, nuScenes-C, huggingface, ollama, gguf, and many more.

+Users are required to check if the data they need is already housed in `/scratch/opendata` or could be housed there before requesting an increase to their `/scratch/user` space or scratch project.

+If data is not yet available in `/scratch/opendata` users can submit a request for data to be installed there.

 #### `/scratch/project`

 Scratch projects are shared spaces in `/scratch` that provide more space and space that is shared by members of a group.